Italian gastronomy in Quebec: flavors, tradition, and passion

 Exceptional gastronomic experiences

-★ Grand Prix The Italian-style tasting menu
+★ Grand Prize The Italian tasting menu

 Format5 to 7 courses